kvt25/DataStructureAndAlgorithmPractice/Readme.md

 6. Rearrange Strings if each one next to another differing one character

+7. Word Ladder problem (To list out all paths from start to goal word)

 **Data structures**
 1. Binary tree
   Implement problems in http://cslibrary.stanford.edu/110/BinaryTrees.html